Coronavirus COVID-19 and the impact on the Scottish property market: what we know so far

 This very quickly resulted in property sales volume and the number of homes coming to market dropping to very low levels during the traditionally busy spring period.

-However, since restrictions on the Scottish property market were relaxed at the end of June, we have seen a surge in property market activity, with lots more houses and flats coming to market and generally high competition from buyers for these homes.
+However, when restrictions on the Scottish property market were relaxed at the end of June 2020, we saw a surge in property market activity, with lots more houses and flats coming to market and generally high competition from buyers for these homes.

-In this article, we look at recent data to assess the impact of the COVID-19 pandemic on the Scottish property market so far.
-You can also find out the latest guidance on Coronavirus and moving home in Scotland.
+In this article, we assess the impact of the COVID-19 pandemic on the Scottish property market so far.
 You can also find out advice for property buyers and sellers during the Coronavirus pandemic.